Fagitana littera has been impacted by habitat loss and, in the past, by DDT spraying for mosquitoes and spongy moths.

 This is primarily a coastal species from Nova Scotia to central Florida, but it does extend inland across southern parts of Quebec and Ontario to Wisconsin, mostly in the Great Lakes region, but also including northwestern New Jersey, southeastern New York, and the Adirondacks.
 F. littera is apparently not known from central or western New York or Pennsylvania.

-See any published illustrataion such as Handfield (1999), Rockburne and Lafontaine (1976).
+Please refer to a published illustration such as Handfield (1999), Rings et al. (1992), or Rockburne and Lafontaine (1976).
 There are no similar species in North America.

 The adults are nocturnal.
 The fact they are not collected commonly anywhere suggests that, like many Noctuidae, they do not come readily to lights.
 However, there is no other known method to find them.
 The larvae apparently remain on the ferns at all times.